att-comdev/valet/README.rst

 Installing Ostro
 ----------------

+Ostro 1.5 is to be installed on the same host and in the same environment as allegro-api.

 Ostro 1.5 is delivered in a tar/gzip file without a relative path.
 On Ubuntu, because ostro is a manual installation, unpack it in python's `site-packages`_ (vs. dist-packages),like so:

 ::